terrymcquerry/myLinuxDiary/README.md

 `cd ..` changes to parent directory\
 `cd -` changes to previous working directory\
 `ls -ltrh` l for long, t to sort the result by the ﬁle’s modiﬁcation time, r to reverse the order of the sort, and h to make it human readable\
-`ls -R` list reclusively\
+`ls -R` list recursively\
 `ls -l $(which cp)` get list of a program without knowing it's full pathname\
 `mkdir` directory... (as many as you want)(we can use brace expansions too like this: `mkdir {2007..2009}-{01..12}`)\
+`mkdir -p dir1/dir2/dir3` make parent directories as needed. option `-v` would print what was done\
-`rm -rf or -ir` r for reclusively and f for forceful and i for prompting (tip: check what you want to remove, with ls first)\
+`rm -rf or -ir` r for recursively and f for forceful and i for prompting (tip: check what you want to remove, with ls first)\
 `cp file1 file1copy` makes a copy of file1 named file1copy\
-`cp -r dir1 dir2` makes a copy of dir1 reclusively to ensure every file and directory is copied\
+`cp -r dir1 dir2` makes a copy of dir1 recursively to ensure every file and directory is copied\
 `cp -u *.html destination` copy only html ﬁles that do not exist in the destination directory or are newerthan the versions in the destination directory\
 -i iption for copying asks before overwriting repetetive file names\
 `cp file1 dir1` Copies file1 into directory dir1.
 The directory dir1 must already exist\
 `cp dir1/* dir2` copies every file in dir1 to dir2\
 `mv -i file1 file2` Move file1 to file2.
 If file2 exists, it is overwritten with the contents of file1.
 If file2 does not exist, it is created.
 In either case, file1 ceases to exist and prompts you before overwriting if file2 already exists\
+`mv file1 .file` hides the file and vice versa.
 `mv file... dir` move one or more files to a directory\
 `mv dir/file ./newfile` moves the file from dirctory to the current dirctory and changes it's name.\
+`mv dir1 dir2` no need for the -r option\
 `touch` to make a new file or update the timestamp of it's last modification (`touch new.txt` or in another directory `touch /home/user/project/new.txt`\
 `ln file link` create hard link\
 `ln -s item link` creat soft link (item is either a file or a directory)\
 `diff file1 file1` shows the changes needed in file1 in order for it to match file2\
-`diff -r dir1 dir2` compares dirctories contents reclusively\
+`diff -r dir1 dir2` compares dirctories contents recursively\

 Act on terminal
 ==========